AreOlsen/astrogallery-website/README.md

 # AstroGuidance
 AstronomyGuidance (Previously AstroGallery) is a simple forum for astronomers which users can create delete, post comments, and otherwise interact with eachother.
-This is made for a school project.

-The project uses as it's sources:
-Unsplash User Nasa & SpaceX
-Svgrepo
-Pexels
+This website has a lot of possible improvements in terms of code management, intuitiveness and organization, cloud access speed, file compression, cloud security, and layout.
+However, it is to be noted that this website was constructed purely for a school project and was built on a very, very tight time frame.
+Considering this project is not of huge interest to me there won't be any major further developments, although there are major possible improvements. ~ Aolsen.